 The City

 New York City is the news and media capitol of the U.S., and home to the headquarters of every major media company.
-At Manhattan College, you are only a 30-minute subway ride from midtown Manhattan.
+At Manhattan University, you are only a 30-minute subway ride from midtown Manhattan.

 Communication majors have access to great internships in New York City, and many of these turn into full-time jobs.
 Our students intern at companies, brands and publications including: